Gan-Tu/Tool-Scripts/csv_to_json/README.md

 - **file_path**: this is the path to your csv file
 - **save_path**: this is the new file path to save (xx.json)
 - **json_structure**: this is used to specify how you want the json file to be formatted.
 For more, read the next section.
-If you do not specify, by default it dumps a json file with column labels (assumption: first row are labels) as key, and column data as values.
 - **indent**: The indentation for json file.
 By default, it indents json file by 4 spaces for easy read.
 If you specify None, it will not indent anything.
 - **delimiter**: the delimiter of how your data columns are separated.
 By default, it assumes csv file uses "," as delimiter.

 ### Json Structure Format

+**You can find examples of these in the later half of this section**

-By default, if you do not specify this parameter, it dumps a json file with column labels (assumption: first row are labels) as key, and column data as values.
+If you pass `json_structure = 'column'`, it dumps a json file with column labels (assumption: first row are labels) as key, and column data as values.

+If you pass `json_structure = 'row: primary_key_label'`, it dumps a json file with the value of `primary_key_label` column as the key, and the values being the mapping of the colum name to that data point.

 If you want to customize the json structure, pass a dictionary in the following format, depending on your goal: